-This is the final call for check-in.
-I show xxxx and yyyy as checked out and zzzz did not check-in.
+1. This is the final call for check-in.
+I show xxxx and yyyy as checked ou t and zzzz did not chec k-in.
 Did I miss anyone?
 Entry into this event is now closed.

-• 2. impor Today's Official(s) is (are):tant thing is for everyone to be safe and to have a fair competition . ; the most 3.
-Additi Prior to warm up or competition an official must inspect your uniform ionally, an official or your coach must be present during warm up and - 4. but n You must be in an appropriate uniform (school-issued or approved).
-Jot recommended . lewelry is allowed Competitors will be announced as follows: A is "Up"; B is "On Deck"; a you are "Up", you will usually have 1 minute to initiate your attempt.
-You are allowed a different amount of time

-- 6. Coaches must be in a designated coaches' box during the competition.
+Today's Official(s) is (are):rtant thing is for everyone to be safe and to have a fair competition. ; the most

+- 3. Prior to warm up or competition an official must inspect your uniform and spikes.
+Additionally, an official or your coach must be present during warm up and competition. - 4.
+You must be in an appropriate uniform (school-issued or approved).
+Jewelry is allowed, but not recommended. - 5.
+Competitors will be announced as follows: A is "Up"; B is "On Deck"; and C is "On Hold".
+Once you are "Up", you will usually have 1 minute to initiate your attempt.
+You will be informed if you are allowed a different amount of time. - 6.
+Coaches must be in a designated coaches' box during the competition.
 Coaches may record your trials and you may review that recording EXCEPT during your trial.
 Your trial begins when you are announced as being "UP" and ends at the completion of your attempt or the expiration of your allowed time for the attempt. - 7.
 If you wish to consult with your coach, you must go to the coaches' box.
 Yelling back and forth across the track is not acceptable. - 8.
 Inappropriate language during the competition will result in disqualification. - 9.
 If you wish to compete in multiple events, you must inform the head official prior to the commencement of the competition.
 You must also check out and in when you leave for and return from other events.
 Check out time limit is 10 minutes.
 You may be offered an opportunity to have a trial out of the normal order.